 At the time of writing, they have had two UK number one albums, their second album The Last Broadcast, and their third, Some Cities.

 As of 2010, Doves went on hiatus, and in the meantime, Jimi Goodwin released his first solo album Odludek in 2014.
 By 2019, the band had reformed and performed a few gigs, followed by some new material in early 2020.

 Goodwin uses a Fender Precision bass.

 So there are my eleven famous left handed bass players to check out; I’m sure you can agree that they play for some pretty famous bands, and some of them are well-known in their own right.

-Some others you may care to listen to include:
+Some others you may want to listen to include:

 - Doug ‘dUg’ Pinnick – Founding member, bassist, and vocalist for Rock / Prog Metal band King’s X.